Izumi-a11y-404/FrontEnd/Readme.md

 ## How to Run

+1. Clone or download this repository.
+2. Open the project folder on your computer.
-Open `index.html` in any modern web browser.
+3. Double-click `index.html` or open it in any modern web browser.

 ## Author